Dmarine2022/NLA-project_materials/README.md

 Repository Structure

 data_raw/          # Original NLA datasets

-scripts/               # R scripts for data cleaning, analysis, and visualization figures/               # Output plots and figures results/               # Model outputs and summaries README.md    # Project documentation
+NLA-data_analysis_project_RScript_May5_2026/               # R scripts for data cleaning, analysis, and visualization

+figures/          # Output plots and figures used in the manuscript

+README.md    # Project documentation